fitzy1321/dotfiles/README.md

 # Fitzypop's Dotfiles and config files

-Mainly storing dotfiles for my Pop!_OS installation.
-Also contains some Window's config files, fonts, icons,
-and various other files I need across systems.
+My various config files, fonts, icons, and other things I need across systems.

+## Branches

+You must switch branch for your respective OS.

+`main` is for Linux systems, mainly Pop!_OS/Ubuntu/ anything with apt.

+`mac` is for macOS systems, currently working to make it compatiable with m1 macs too.

+and

+`windows` is for windows.

 ## Installation